paularezk/os_assignment/README.md

 4. Push your changes to your forked repository.
 5. Open a pull request to the original repository.

+## Made by ChatGPT

+This project was made by ChatGPT, a friendly AI language model trained by OpenAI.
+Please don't hesitate to ask me if you have any questions or suggestions!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.